josephWoodland/MS2---CookIt/README.md

 I used JavaScript to compute the logic of my project, I have highlighted some of the more recent static sugar only available in the later version of JavaScript

-Spread operator - Used this when retrieving the data from the local storage to spread the object and then search for matching keys.
+- Spread operator - Used this when retrieving the data from the local storage to spread the object and then search for matching keys.

-Async - Await - I used this method when making calls to the API, combined with the fetch method.
+- Async and Await - I used this method when making calls to the API, combined with the fetch method.
 I think it makes the code more self-explanatory.

 ## Software Used